Multiple Skills Come Together for Church Project

 With steep-sloped roofs, multiple peaks, a bell tower, flat roofing and unique gutters, the re-roofing project at the First United Methodist Church of Fort Atkinson required a broad range of expertise.

 F.J.A.
-Christiansen Roofing provided those skills in a project that restored the roof system of the church complex in downtown Fort Atkinson this summer.
+Christiansen Roofing provided those skills in a project that restored the roof system of the church complex in downtown Fort Atkinson.

 “This was an older building with distinctive architectural elements and with building additions that all needed new roofing,” said Jason Gilbertson, roofing Superintendent for FJAC.
 “We were really the only contractor that could provide all the skills the congregation needed for the 15,000-square-foot roofing project.”